singnet/das/python/commons/README.md

 # Log an info level message
 log.info("This is an info message")

-# Log an exception with a custom message
+# Log an exception with warning level
 log.das_exception(Exception("This is an error message"))
 ```